 Sacred Heart University

 Students at Sacred Heart University can earn a Bachelor of Science (BS) in Accounting.
-This program emphasizes the fundamental knowledge and skills, as well as practical experience, needed to understand financial information.
-Students learn how to apply classroom concepts in analyzing financial statements, complying with industry regulations, and making business financial decisions.
-Required courses include Managerial Accounting and Control, Auditing, Business Law, and Financial Statement and Cost Management.
-Students can also pursue experiential learning opportunities through Accounting Club, networking events, and volunteering in the community during tax season.
+This program emphasizes the fundamental knowledge and skills needed to understand financial information.
+Students learn how to these skills in analyzing financial statements, complying with industry regulations, and making business financial decisions.
+Required courses include Managerial Accounting and Control; Auditing, Legal and Ethical Business; and Principles of Marketing.
+Experiential learning opportunities are also available through the Accounting Club, networking events, and volunteering in the community during tax season.
 Graduates go on to work in fields such as public accounting, financial analysis, auditing, and investing.

 University of Connecticut

-The School of Business at the University of Connecticut offers a Bachelor of Science (BS) in Accounting.
+The School of Business at the University of Connecticut (UConn) offers an AACSB-accredited Bachelor of Science (BS) in Accounting.
 Through courses such as Principles of Financial Accounting, Cost Accounting, Federal Income Taxes, and Assurance Services, students learn how to analyze and interpret accounting information.
-UConn emphasizes the use of financial information in managerial or investment decisions, and students develop leadership skills through team projects and experiential learning opportunities.
-Summer and winter internship opportunities are available, and students can search out positions in tax, assurance services, or financial analysis.
-The School of Business also offers a Master of Science in Accounting (MSA) program for students interested in pursuing the CPA designation.
+UConn emphasizes the use of financial information in managerial and investment decisions, and students develop leadership skills through team projects and experiential learning opportunities.
+Summer and winter internship opportunities are available, and students can search for positions in tax, assurance services, or financial analysis.
+The School of Business also offers an online Master of Science in Accounting (MSA) program for those interested in pursuing the CPA designation.

 Graduate Accounting Programs

-The Dolan School of Business at Fairfield University offers a Master of Science in Accountancy (MSA) degree.
-This program is cohort-based, and most students attend on a full-time basis and graduate in less than a year.
+The Dolan School of Business at Fairfield University offers a Master of Science in Accounting (MSA) degree.
+This program is cohort-based, and must be attended on a full-time basis, allowing students to graduate in less than a year.
 The curriculum is designed to both meet the educational requirements for the CPA licensure and teach advanced professional skills needed in the field.
-Students can choose from tracks in Assurance or Taxation, but all students take fundamental courses that emphasize critical thinking, data analysis, communication, and leadership skills.
-The curriculum also includes time to take the CPA examination and complete a paid internship.
-Graduates can take advantage of the alumni network or Career Planning Center to pursue employment opportunities, and many graduates go on to work in private accounting or CPA firms as accountants, audit associates, or tax associates.
+Specialized tracks in Assurance, Business Analytics, or Taxation are available, but all students take fundamental courses that emphasize critical thinking, data analysis, communication, and leadership skills.
+The curriculum also includes time off to take the CPA examination and complete a paid internship.
+Graduates can take advantage of the alumni network or Career Planning Center to pursue employment opportunities, and many go on to work in private accounting or CPA firms as accountants, audit associates, or tax associates.

-Students at Quinnipiac University can earn a Master of Science in Accounting (MSA).
+Students at Quinnipiac University can earn an AACSB-accredited Master of Science (MS) in Accounting that can be completed in as little as 10 months.
 Graduate students learn both accounting theory and practical, advanced skills needed in for-profit and not-for-profit business and government.
-The curriculum also covers applicable business skills in public policy, corporate governance, financial analyses and global accounting practices.
-The core coursework is 18 credit hours, and students can then choose their electives for the remaining 12 hours.
-Quinnipiac also encourages students to pursue internships and networking opportunities through recruiters or alumni.
+The core coursework is 18 credit hours and includes Information Assurance; Strategic Management Control Systems; Advanced Federal Income Taxation; and Tax Research.
+Students can then choose their electives for the remaining 12 hours from courses such as Forensic Accounting and Fraud Examination; Predictive Business Analytics; and Data Mining for Competitive Advantage.
+A concentration in Business Analytics is also available for those looking to further specialize their degree.
+Quinnipiac encourages students to pursue internships and networking opportunities through recruiters or alumni.
 Students without an academic accounting background may need to complete some prerequisites before beginning the graduate program.
-Those already at Quinnipiac for their undergraduate studies can apply for a dual-degree program to earn their bachelor’s and master’s degrees in just four years.
+Those already at Quinnipiac for their undergraduate studies can apply for the 3+1 Accelerated Dual Degree to earn their bachelor’s and master’s degrees in accounting in just four years.